Kelly Ayotte: Gun policy

 Ayotte supported the U.S. Supreme Court's decisions in McDonald v.
 City of Chicago and District of Columbia v.
 Heller, which invalidated strict gun laws in Chicago and Washington.
-In 2006, Ayotte opposed a Republican-backed bill to established a castle doctrine for New Hampshire.
+In 2006, she opposed a Republican-backed bill to establish a castle doctrine for New Hampshire.

-In 2013, Ayotte opposed legislation offered by Senators Joe Manchin and Pat Toomey to mandate background checks for all commercial gun sales.
-As part of the debate over Manchin-Toomey, Ayotte voted for an amendment which would have increased access to mental health records for background checks and provided funding to prosecute background check violations.
+In 2013, Ayotte opposed legislation offered by Joe Manchin and Pat Toomey to mandate background checks for all commercial gun sales.
+As part of the debate over Manchin-Toomey, Ayotte voted for an amendment that would have increased access to mental health records for background checks and provided funding to prosecute background check violations.
 The amendment did not pass.

-In June 2016, Ayotte voted against an amendment offered by Senator Chris Murphy which would have required background checks for gun sales at gun shows, over the internet, and between friends and family.
+In June 2016, Ayotte voted against an amendment offered by Chris Murphy that would have required background checks for gun sales at gun shows, over the internet, and between friends and family.
 She voted for an amendment to increase funding for the background check system and enhance the definition of "mental competency" for purchasing firearms.
 She also voted for two amendments to block or delay the sale of firearms to known or suspected terrorists.
 All four amendments failed.

-While in the Senate, Ayotte supported proposed compromises on contentious gun legislation.
-She was part of a bipartisan group of eight senators who supported compromise legislation to close the "No Fly, No Buy" loophole and ensure people on the No Fly list are not able to purchase firearms.
+In the Senate, Ayotte supported proposed compromises on contentious gun legislation.
+She was part of a bipartisan group of eight senators who supported compromise legislation to close the "No Fly, No Buy" loophole and ensure people on the No Fly list could not purchase firearms.

 Foreign policy

 Ayotte chaired the Senate Armed Services Readiness Subcommittee and was a leading voice in the hawkish wing of the Senate Republican Conference.

-She opposed the Iran nuclear deal and has called for strict new sanctions on Iran.
-Ayotte has also backed new sanctions on North Korea in the wake of purported nuclear tests and has called for a tougher stance with Russia.
+She opposed the Iran nuclear deal and called for strict new sanctions on Iran.
+Ayotte also backed new sanctions on North Korea in the wake of purported nuclear tests and called for a tougher stance on Russia.